kulgg/tweetfisher/README.md

 - [x] Add popon header
 - [x] Add throttle settings PopUp UI
 - [x] Finish sticky header
+- [ ] Validate that urls are of an actual status
+- [ ] Fix Index state mess
 - [ ] Queues should instantly use updated TPS values
-- [ ] Add tooltips in settings
 - [ ] Check if account is active or not
-- [ ] Fix Index state mess
-- [ ] Validate that urls are of an actual status
 - [ ] Enable One-Click Vercel Deploy

+---

+- [ ] Add tooltips in settings
 - [ ] Allow lightmode